-- To save file size, some large or older modules are packaged inside a ZIP file and use .zip as a suffix.
+To save file size, some large or older modules are packaged inside a ZIP file and use .zip as a suffix.
 If so, you will need to unzip the ZIP file before launch, using a decompression utility like WinZip.
-Inside, you should find the module file, with a suffix of .vmod. - On Mac OS X, the Archive Utility may decompress a zipped file and then decompress any zipped files inside the first ZIP file.
-You may wish to use a compression utility like StuffIt Expander when handling ZIP files. - If after unzipping, you find a file labeled BuildFile, a folder labeled Images, and a group of associated files, then the ZIP file itself is the module.
+Inside, you should find the module file, with a suffix of .vmod.

+On Mac OS X, the Archive Utility will decompress a zipped file and then decompress any zipped files inside the first ZIP file, leading to a set of folders that actually comprise the module component files.
+Instead of the Archive Utility, you may wish to use a compression utility like Stufflt Expander when handling ZIP files on a Mac.

+If after unzipping, you find a file labeled BuildFile, a folder labeled Images, and a group of associated files, then the ZIP file itself is the module.
 There is no need to unzip it.
-Launch the module using Module Manager by clicking File > Open Module and browse to the module file.
+Launch the module using Module Manager by clicking File I Open Module and browse to the module file.

-Module Manager: Instead of double-clicking on a downloaded file, try launching the downloaded module from within Module Manager (pick File > Open Module).
+Module Manager: Instead of double-clicking on a downloaded file, try launching the downloaded module from within Module Manager (pick File I Open Module).